neubot/neubot/doc/neubot.1.rst

         Indicates the marker to use, either ``circle`` or ``square``.

       **recipe (list)**
-        Lisp-like code that describes how to generate one point on the Y axis from one row of the selected test's data.
-We describe this lisp-like language in the `Data processing language`_ section of this manual page.
+        LISP-like code that describes how to generate one point on the Y axis from one row of the selected test's data.
+We describe this lisp-like language in the `DATA PROCESSING LANGUAGE`_ section of this manual page.

     **title (string)**